Ramsha-Hanif/Safety_Protocols_Detection/README.md

 operations.

-The model can analyze images and video footage from field operations and detect objects and conditions related to electrical safety, PPE compliance, working at heights, restricted areas, tools and equipment, and other operational safety requirements.
+The model can analyze images and video footage from field operations and detect objects and conditions related to PPE compliance while working on the field.

-## ⚡ Relevance to Electricity Utilities
+## ⚡ Project Objective in Electricity Utilities

 Electricity distribution and transmission operations involve high-risk activities where strict adherence to safety protocols is critical.